deepset-ai/haystack-home/content/blog/optimizing-retrieval-with-hyde/index.md

 prompt_builder = PromptBuilder(template=template)
 ```

-This will output a list of hypothetical documents.
+This will output a list of 5 hypothetical documents, the same number the authors used for the experiments in the paper.
 We then use the `SentenceTransformersDocumentEmbedder` to encode these hypothetical documents into embeddings.

 But, the `SentenceTransformersDocumentEmbedder` expects `List[Document]` objects as input, so we need to adapt the output of the `OpenAIGenerator` to be compatible with the input of the `SentenceTransformersDocumentEmbedder`.
 For this, we use an `OutputAdapter` with a `custom filter`: